vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 The `bridge-network` option is **mandatory** if you are deploying a VCH to vCenter Server.

 In a vCenter Server environment, before you run `vic-machine create`, you must create a distributed virtual switch and a port group.
 You must add the target ESXi host or hosts to the distributed virtual switch, and assign a VLAN ID to the port group, to ensure that the bridge network is isolated.
-For information about how to create a distributed virtual switch and port group, see [vCenter Server Network Requirements](vic_installation_prereqs.md#networkreqs) in *Environment Prerequisites for vSphere Integrated Containers Engine Installation*.
+For information about how to create a distributed virtual switch and port group, see the section on vCenter Server Network Requirements in [Environment Prerequisites for VCH Deployment](vic_installation_prereqs.md#networkreqs).

 You pass the name of the port group to the `bridge-network` option.
 Each VCH requires its own port group.